 The elimination of the political science program allows Marian University to layoff Johnny Goldfinger, a tenured Associate Professor of Political Science.
 The university can, of course, respect the concept of tenure and find him a new faculty position.
-Hopefully, this is what the administration intends to do.
-However, the administration has not had any substantive discussions with Goldfinger about a new faculty position nor has there been any indication that the administration has investigated the possibility.
+This would be consistent with the widely accepted AAUP standards on tenure, which state that universities should make a serious effort to find new positions for tenured faculty members when their programs are eliminated.
+Unfortunately, Marian has sent Goldfinger a notice that his contract will not be renewed after December 2022.
+This is not surprising because the administration has not had any substantive discussions with Goldfinger about a new faculty position nor has there been any indication that the administration even investigated the possibility.
 The administration has not contacted Goldfinger to discuss his areas of expertise and what he can teach.

 This inaction should concern all Marian faculty, not just tenured and tenure-track faculty.
 The American Association of University Professors state that “The principal purpose of tenure is to safeguard academic freedom, which is necessary for all who teach and conduct research in higher education.
 When faculty members can lose their positions because of their speech, publications, or research findings, they cannot properly fulfill their core responsibilities to advance and transmit knowledge.”
 This speech includes participation in discussions about the well-being of the university, programs, and faculty.